EpocDotFr/connectfour-master-server/api.md

 #### `DELETE`

 Delete a game and return a `204` with no body or a `404` if the game wasn't found.
+If trying to delete a game who have the `FINISHED` status, a `403` will be trown.

 ##### Parameters